insure logo

 That said, the landlord is responsible for ensuring trees are properly maintained.
 If you believe the landlord knew about a dead tree, or one that was diseased or could easily fall with or without a storm and did nothing about it, there could be responsibility put on the landlord for not taking care of this dangerous situation.
 In this case, the damage might be covered by the landlord’s home liability insurance.

-Bear in mind that if you only carry liability coverage, your insurance will not cover the damage to your car.
+Bear in mind that if you only have liability coverage, your insurance will not cover the damage to your car.
 However, if you have comprehensive coverage, it will likely pay for the damage if a tree falls on your vehicle during a storm.
 Comprehensive coverage protects against various non-collision incidents, including natural disasters, providing broader protection for such unexpected events.

 When does a landlord’s liability insurance cover tree damage to your car?

-A landlord’s liability insurance covers tree damage to your car when it can be proven that the landlord was negligent in maintaining the property, which directly led to the tree falling on your car.
-For example, if the tree was dead, diseased, or visibly at risk of falling and the landlord ignored requests for its removal or maintenance, their liability insurance may cover the damage.
+For example, if the tree was dead, diseased or visibly at risk of falling and the landlord ignored requests for its removal or maintenance, their liability insurance may cover the damage.
 Evidence such as photos of the tree’s condition, records of communication with the landlord about the hazard, and professional assessments can support your claim.

 If the tree fell due to a natural event like a storm and there was no prior indication that it was a hazard, the landlord’s liability insurance may not cover the damage.
 In these cases, your comprehensive auto insurance is typically responsible for covering the costs of repair.
-Understanding the specifics of your landlord’s maintenance obligations and documenting any negligence thoroughly will be crucial in determining liability and seeking compensation.

 What type of car insurance pays for tree damage?